Scott Podsednik: Seattle Mariners

 He made his Major League debut on July 6, 2001, against the Los Angeles Dodgers, pinch-running for Ichiro Suzuki.
 In his first career major league at-bat, against the Arizona Diamondbacks on July 15, he hit a bases loaded triple.

 In 2002, Podsednik played mostly at Triple-A Tacoma, but was activated for 14 Major League games, hitting his first major-league home run during that time.

 Milwaukee Brewers

 After the 2002 season, Podsednik was acquired by the Milwaukee Brewers organization from Seattle for $20,000.
-Podsednik rebounded with a fine rookie season in Milwaukee, compiling a .314 batting average, 43 stolen bases, 100 runs scored, 175 hits, 29 doubles, eight triples, nine home runs, 58 runs batted in, 56 walks and a .379 on-base percentage for the Brewers.
-While only inserted permanently into the starting lineup in mid-May, Podsednik still finished second to the Florida Marlins' Dontrelle Willis in the official Rookie of the Year balloting.
+He rebounded with a fine rookie season in Milwaukee, compiling a .314 batting average, 43 stolen bases, 100 runs scored, 175 hits, 29 doubles, eight triples, nine home runs, 58 runs batted in, 56 walks and a .379 on-base percentage for the Brewers, and finished second to the Florida Marlins' Dontrelle Willis in the official Rookie of the Year balloting.

 The 2004 season saw Podsednik lead the league with 70 stolen bases.